Me: Right, this is it.

-It’s at this point that Sue begins to suspect that this scene might be nothing more than padding.
-And we’re only two minutes in.
+Sue begins to suspect this scene is nothing more than padding.

 Sue: That’s the same fork in the road.
-They are going round and round in circles.
-I’m guessing that none of this exists in the omnibus edit?
-They must have cut this bit out completely.
+They’re going round and round in circles.
+I’m guessing that none of this is in the omnibus?
+They must have cut this out.

 Me: You’d have thought so, wouldn’t you?
 But they didn’t.

-Sue: You know, I’ve never seen a car chase where the participants get out and swap vehicles.
+Sue: I’ve never seen a car chase where the participants actually get out and swap vehicles.
 You wouldn’t catch Bullitt doing that.

-With Lupton now in a gyrocopter and the Doctor back in his Whomobile, Sue spots a fatal flaw.
+With Lupton now in a gyrocopter, Sue thinks she’s spotted a fatal flaw.

-Sue: I can’t wait to see Tom Baker driving around in the Whomobile – Hang on, what happened to the spider?
-Hasn’t Lupton splattered it into the upholstery by now?
+Sue: I can’t wait to see Tom Baker driving around in the Whomobile… Hang on a minute, what happened to the spider?
+Why hasn’t Lupton splattered it all over the upholstery?

-And then, to Sarah’s horror (and Sue’s laughter), the Whomobile takes to the skies…
+And then, to Sarah’s horror (and Sue’s delight), the Whomobile takes to the skies.